POETSII/poets-website/content/applications.md

 #### Applications

 POETS - Partial Ordered Event Triggered Systems - technology is based on the idea of an extremely large number (millions) of small cores, embedded in a fast, bespoke, hardware, parallel communications infrastructure - the _core mesh_.
 Inter-core communication is asynchronous, and effected by small, fixed size, hardware data packets (a few bytes) - _messages_.
 For an important set of industrial problems, POETS architectures are capable of delivering _orders of magnitude speed increases_ at significantly lower power levels.
-These projects are about accelerating applications using POETS.

 <hr/>